-Michelle Shephard is the Toronto Star's National Security correspondent and author of "Decade of Fear: Reporting from Terrorism's Grey Zone."
-She is a three-time recepient of Canada's National Newspaper Award.
+Michelle Shephard is the Star's National Security correspondent and author of "Decade of Fear: Reporting from Terrorism's Grey Zone."
+She is a three-time recipient of Canada's National Newspaper Award.
 Follow her on Twitter @shephardm